FarmDyn/documentation/docs/Team/team.md

 &nbsp;

-### M. Sc.
+### Dr. agr.
 Christoph Pahmeyer
 ![](../media/Team/pahmeyer.png){: style="width:200px", align="left"}
-Christoph Pahmeyer is a PhD Student in the working group contributing to the modelling of production economics and agricultural policies.
+Christoph Pahmeyer is a post-doc researcher working in the group "Data Science in Agricultural Economics" at the University of Bonn and at the Thünen-Institute in Braunschweig contributing to the modelling of production economics and agricultural policies.
 &nbsp;

 &nbsp;